un-clever/cli-library/README.md

 - *Version*: a semver of the CLI because semantic versioning is *very good*.

 Such commands can easily be combined into an un-clever Multi-CLI that has can list or execute the subcommands.

+### The Parser Core

+The core of un-clever's CLI engine lies in its extensible command line parser.

+- *FlagType*: a simple function that defines a type of flag and can attempt to parse a value from the front of a `string[]`.
+- *FlagSet*: a group of named flags drives a...
+- *Parser*: which parses a `string[]` into named flags and positional args.

+### Simple Parsing Patterns

+Raw args are string[].

+Flag parsers accept index + args and return n + value;

+Flagsets are Record<string, Flag>

+Flags are just parser, name, description, default.

+Flagsets drive commandline parsers which produce args, flags, and dashdash

+Command handlers accept {args, flags, dashdash} and a writer.

+Writer are just (string)=>Promise<n> that write to any Writer.
+This makes it easier to capture out for testing and re-use command handlers in some fun ways, decoupling them from STDOUT and console.

+## Complete Use

+### Built in Flag Types

+### Optional and Require

+### Defaults

+### Positional Arguments

+### Passthrough Arguments: --/dashdash

+### Iterative Enhancement: MultiCommands

+### Featured Limitations

+- All flags are leaf flags.
+Compose your own hierarchy with {...base, ...extra}

+### Extras: Enums, Dates, Integers

+### Creating New Flag Types

+### Grokking the Typedefs

+### On Beyond Inspiration

+Zod, Typebox

+Web interface

+Multicommands

 ## Bonus Material